orihomotakanat/mqttTraining/drone_python/README.md

 The class attribute is initialized to `False`.
 This will be used as a flag to control the network loop.

 * `onConnect` function
-This is the callback that will be executed once a successful connection has been established with the MQTT server.
+This function is the callback that will be executed once a successful connection has been established with the MQTT server.
 This code calls the `subscribe` method for the MQTT client received in the `client` to subscribe to the `processed_commands_topic` with a QoS = 0.

 * `onMessage` function
+This will be executed every time a new message arrives to the topic to which we have subscribed.
+If the message in the payload includes the `CMD_LAND_IN_SAFE_PLACE` constant, we assume that the last command was successfully executed and the code sets the `LoopControl.is_last_command_processed` to `True`

 * `onSubscribe` function